kamranbekirovyz/versionarte/README.md

     "ios": {
         // same data we used for "android"
     }
-    // "web", "macos", "windows", "linux" will be suppoerted in next versions }
+    // "macos", "windows", "linux" will be suppoerted in next versions }
 ```